 Another well-known risk in the share market is the Obsolescence risk which leads to the way of extinction.
 The biggest opulence risk comes when the other party knows how to copy the product with the same quality at a way cheaper price.
 The update in the business is a continuous process.
 Seeing the current situation of the market, obsolescence risk can increase as the technology savvy and the knowledge gap is shrinking and people have more access to the information and the supplies.

-Adding on the risk, the Detection risk is another risk in the share market.
-This is the risk that doesn’t come in notice soon of the auditor, compliance program, regulator or other authority until it comes out to give a bigger loss.
+Adding to the risk, the Detection risk is another risk in the share market.
+This is the risk that doesn’t come in notice soon of the auditor, compliance program, regulator, or other authority until it comes out to give a bigger loss.
 This comes due to the improperly stated earnings or any other type of financial issue about the company hitting the news.

-The detention risk can lead to damage in reputation which is difficult to repair and this reason can lead to the never recovering of the company from the financial fraud.
-This can lead to the share fall and investors can face heavy losses.
+The detention risk can lead to damage to reputation which is difficult to repair and this reason can lead to the never recovery of the company from the financial fraud.
+This can lead to a share fall and investors can face heavy losses.

-Legislative risk is also a known reference to the relation between the government and the business.
-This risk comes via the government influence or the actions contradict by them.
+Legislative risk is also a known reference to the relationship between the government and the business.
+This risk comes via the government’s influence or the actions contradicted by them.
 This adversely affects an investor’s holdings in that company or industry.
-The risk can be calculated in several ways such as an antitrust suit, some new government regulations or standards, specific taxes and so on.
+The risk can be calculated in several ways such as an antitrust suit, some new government regulations or standards, specific taxes, and so on.
 The risk by the legislative varies in terms of the industries The legislative risk varies in degree according to industry, but there are some other effects.

-This also works in both positive ways or negative ways for the potential investors.
-If the policy gives a positive kick to the company then there can be a profit but if this goes round the way then this can lead to the loss too.
+This also works in both positive ways and negative ways for the potential investors.
+If the policy gives a positive kick to the company then there can be a profit but if this goes round the way then this can lead to a loss too.

 Risk of Market value